 Apple Find My

-Insta360 GO Ultra It's compatible with iPhone and features Apple Find My, which prevents it from being lost if it's accidentally attached to something or falls out of your pocket.
+The Insta360 GO Ultra is compatible with iPhones and features Apple Find My, which effectively prevents loss due to accidental attachment to an object or falling out of a pocket.

 Voice and gesture control

-DJI Osmo Nano Gesture control has been added, and the Insta360 GO Ultra Taking it a step further, with the ability to record or take photos by gesturing or showing your hand, the Insta360 is more versatile than the DJI Osmo Nano in this regard.
+The DJI Osmo Nano added gesture controls, while the Insta360 GO Ultra goes a step further, allowing users to record or take photos using gestures or by showing their palm.
+In this respect, the Insta360 is more comprehensive than the DJI Osmo Nano.

 2x lossless zoom